-Staff should help pupils with SEN to overcome/reduce/remove any barriers to participating and learning, and make any reasonable adjustments needed to include disabled pupils in all aspects of school life.
+Staff help pupils with SEN to overcome/reduce/remove any barriers to participating and learning, and make any reasonable adjustments needed to include disabled pupils in all aspects of school life.
+We have a coherently sequenced curriculum that meets all children's needs and prepares them for the next stage in their education.